abdoolly/phonebook/readme.md

 ### Jest
 I have also used jest in testing as it’s one of the best tools also it have spies and mocks built in it.

+## Things I would have made if I have more time

+- better documentation specially in the APIs part.
+- If the system will receive alot of requests I can make multiple instances and put a load balancer instance count will depend on a performance test and according to the expected number of incoming requests.
+- I would have used Oauth in authentication
+- I would have used redis to save the API tokens for faster retrieval
+- I definitely would have made much much more detailed tests as I have added tests for success scenarios only.